 - Something else!!
 Something innovative, different, clever (OK, OK I ‘ll say it…the WOW factor).
 I think this will need the new company to innovatively IMMERSE their product in a major ‘other’ sports platform, like these…

 - Let’s say if Xert embedded their innovative view on FTP/MPA alongside their adaptive training programs, workout following screen and some new customisable screens all based on a sexy, speedy android device and with deep links to STRAVA and secial screen from 4iiii power meters…to make things easier; it wouldn’t even need to do maps for me to buy it. [ie Some overall solution along a vein similar to Stages PMs + Stages Dash + TodaysPlan]

 - Let’s say the device is an add-on to an immersive sports experience.
-So by that, I mean that someone partners with STRAVA to create a STRAVA-rich device.STRAVA recently stopped people pairing sensors to their app so that could signal something like I am suggesting OR it could signal the fact that STRAVA just are interested in non-core activities 😉
+So by that, I mean that someone partners with STRAVA to create a STRAVA-rich device.STRAVA recently stopped people pairing sensors to their app so that could signal something like I am suggesting OR it could signal the fact that STRAVA is only interested in core activities 😉

 - Zwift is looking at building a smart bike.
 It’s quite plausible that they would want to extend the zwift PLATFORM experience outdoors to your normal riding in some way.
 Again, an indoors zwift trainer and an outdoors zwift bike computer makes a degree of sense.

 FWIW, and in my opinion, MANY bike computers already have ‘something’ about them which is better than a Garmin Edge, it’s just that their ‘something’ is just one or two bits of innovation or general niceness which, by itself, is not enough to appeal to a large number of consumers.